hartik123/HealthContextMonitoringApp/README.md

 9. **Testing and Deployment:** I would conduct unit tests for the Android app, followed by alpha and beta testing.
 Once everything is polished, I would make the application publicly available.

+Software:
+1. Android Studio and Android SDK: Android Studio is the primary Integrated Development Environment (IDE) used for developing the Health Context Monitoring App.
+It provides a rich environment for app development, debugging, and testing with built-in features such as layout editors, code analysis tools, and device emulators \cite{androidDevelopAndroid}.
+        \item Android SDK (Software Development Kit) with a minimum SDK level 29 is used for the app and it includes essential libraries, tools, and APIs that enable interaction with mobile device hardware, such as accelerometer sensors, camera sensors.
+These tools have allowed the app to gather data from sensors, manage background services, and handle user interfaces \cite{androidDevelopAndroid}.
+2. Emulator: The Android Emulator is used to simulate real-world devices for testing purposes.
+It allows developers to test the app on various Android configurations, screen sizes, and hardware features without needing physical devices.
+The emulator also supports sensor emulation for testing sensor-driven functionalities like heart rate and respiratory rate calculations \cite{androidDevelopAndroid}.
+3. Kotlin Programming Language: The app is developed using Kotlin, a modern, concise, and statically typed programming language designed for Android development.
+Kotlin simplifies app development with its powerful features like null safety, coroutines for asynchronous programming, and better code readability compared to Java \cite{androidDevelopAndroid}.

+Kotlin is integrated with Android Studio, making it easier to implement UI components, access device sensors, and manage local databases such as RoomDB.

+Hartdware:
+Android emulator(Medium Phone API 35): It is a virtual device configuration that simulates an Android phone running API Level 35.
+The "Medium Phone" designation means it is a standard-sized smartphone with typical hardware configurations like a mid-range screen size, resolution, and processing power.
+This emulator has allowed to test the Context Monitoring Application quickly on different mobile configurations having different android versions.

+**Heart Rate Calculator Algorithm:**

+  Step 1: Initialize retriever and extract frames Initialize MediaMetadataRetriever
+Load video from URI
+Extract total number of frames

+  Step 2: Extract every 50th frame
+For each frame at regular intervals (e.g., 50):
+    Extract the frame
+    Store the frame if not null

+  Step 3: Calculate pixel intensity
+For each stored frame:
+    Select a 100x100 pixel region (e.g., from (350, 350) to (450, 450))
+    Sum the red, green, and blue values of the pixels in the region Store the average pixel intensity for each frame

+  Step 4: Smooth the data
+For each set of 5 consecutive pixel intensities:
+    Compute the average and store the smoothed value

+  Step 5: Count peaks
+Set count = 0
+For each smoothed intensity:
+    If the difference between consecutive intensities > threshold (e.g., 3500):
+        Increment count

+  Step 6: Calculate heart rate
+Heart rate = (count * 60) / 4

+**Respiratory Rate Calculator Algorithm:**

+  Step 1: Inputs
+Three lists of acceleration values: accelValuesX, accelValuesY, and accelValuesZ (representing acceleration on the X, Y, and Z axes, respectively).

+  Step 2: Initialize variables:
+Set previousValue to 10.0 (initial reference value for the first comparison).
+Initialize a counter k to 0 (this will count significant changes in acceleration).

+  Step 3: Loop through the acceleration data starting from index 11:
+For each index i from 11 to the end of the list:
+    Calculate the Euclidean distance for the acceleration at index i:
+    $$
+    currentValue = \sqrt{accelValuesX[i]^2 + accelValuesY[i]^2 + accelValuesZ[i]^2}
+    $$

+    Compare the absolute difference between previousValue and currentValue: f the difference exceeds 0.15, increment the counter k. if ∣previousValue−currentValue∣>0.15, then increment k
+    Update previousValue to be the currentValue for the next iteration.

+  Step 4: Calculate the respiratory rate after the loop finishes:
+  $$
+  Rate = \frac{k}{45.0}*30
+  $$

+  Step 5: Return the calculated rate as an integer value.

 **Q2.
 In Project 1 you have stored the user’s symptoms data in the local server.
 Using the bHealthy application suite how can you provide feedback to the user and develop a novel application to improve context sensing and use that to generate the model of the user?**